plxity/achievementsof.life/_users/plxity/index.md

 ## January 2022
 - Generated extra income by doing some freelance work for the first time.
 - Connected to twitter community leads across the globe.
+- Worked on building a dating app for twitter user - [Twinder][http://twinder.fun/]

 ## December 2021